 4. Age Limits

 Age limit in individual classes is governed by the competitor's age on 1 SEPTEMBER with the exception of Junior Singing.
 It does not apply to accompanists.
 For School Choirs, School Orchestras / Bands etc., the qualifying age is 1 SEPTEMBER .
 For Junior Singing the age limit is as on the day of the competition.

 Music and Speech: A copy of the item(s) to be performed, with the competitors name and class thereon, must be handed to the Adjudicator's steward, on the day, before the commencement of each class.

 N.B.
-Where an accompanist has been arranged, a separate copy of 'Own Choice' music must be sent to the accompanist by the first week in January 2018.
+Where an accompanist has been arranged, a separate copy of 'Own Choice' music must be sent to the accompanist by the first week in January of the Festival year.

 The Committee reserves the right to disqualify any competitor who fails to comply.

 Mime Solo classes: Performers must provide their own musical accompaniment if this is required.

 Speech and Drama classes, including Musical Theatre: 'Own choice' entries for duos and duologues should preferably be non-copyright plays or poems, but if copyright plays are chosen, competitors MUST produce, at the time of the performance, written authority from the author or publisher, to present the selected piece.